rickardlindberg/rickardlindberg.me/writing/alan-kay-notes/index.markdown

 of code required to implement "personal computing".
 They do it partly by inventing new languages suited to the problems at hand.

-The best overview of the STEPS project I think are the NSF proposal and progress reports:
+The best overview of the STEPS project I think is the NSF proposal and the progress reports:

 * [Proposal to NSF – Granted on August 31st 2006](http://www.vpri.org/pdf/rn2006002_nsfprop.pdf)